dotnet/runtime/src/coreclr/debug/ee/amd64/gen_amd64InstrDecode/README.md

 #### `opCodeExt`

-To facilitate identifying sets of instructions, the creates an `opCodeExt`.
+To facilitate identifying sets of instructions, the tool creates an `opCodeExt`.

 For the `Primary` map this is simply the encoded opcode from the instruction shifted left by 4 bits.

-For the 3D Now `NOW3D` map this is simply the encoded immediate from the instruction shifted left by 4 bits.

 For the `Secondary`, `F38`, and `F39` maps this is the encoded opcode from the instruction shifted left by 4 bits or'ed with a synthetic `pp`.
 The